 If nothing else, we hope you walk away from this article knowing that:

-- Ad hoc reporting tools are as varied and diverse as their users.
+- Ad hoc reporting solutions are as varied and diverse as their users.

-- Modularity and configurability are critical to a successful self-service BI program.
+- Modularity and configurability are critical to a successful self-service BI reporting program.

 - No two strategies for deploying self-service BI are the same.
 You have to understand and cater to your unique user base.